Create Multiple Income Streams for Security and Wealth

 I’ve invested in high-quality stocks that consistently pay and increase their dividends even since my uncle gifted me one share of Chevron in 1995.

 Every year since, Chevron has increased the dividend, paying me more and more.
 I’ve done nothing to earn those increases.
-All I do is read the financial news to make sure the company can continue to thrive and pay the dividend.
+All I do is read the financial news and quarterly earnings reports to ensure the company can continue to thrive and pay dividends.

 Dividends are one of my favorite income streams for this reason.
 When stocks go up and down, dividends remain consistent.
 Income from dividends is far more predictable than market fluctuations.